fackelm2/fackelm2.github.io/_news/announcement_2.md

 ---

-I started programming more intensively with the Python programming language.
+Started programming more intensively with the Python programming language

 #### Links